 Discovering your own creative outlets can allow your mind time to heal and create space to give once again in order to provide care to your patients.

 This workshop will explore the link between creative expression, compassion, and resilience.
 We will work with different creative outlets for personal and professional development including visual art, creative writing, and music.
 We will learn about how science and theory are showing evidence of the importance of creative self-care.
 There is no need to feel as if you are a creative person in order to attend this workshop.
 We will explore outlets that anyone can enjoy and find healing from.

 - Integrate philosophies in positive psychology and contemporary understanding of creativity and neuroscience.

 - Explore how compassion differs from empathy and how to reduce stress by nurturing compassion in self-care.

 - Identify distractions and barriers within our culture, routines, and workplaces that keep us from noticing compassion and growth through creativity.

 - Participate in creative experiences and self-expression as a tool for self-care and transformation.

-Trisha Lundin, LPC is an art therapist and owner of Healing Art Eau Claire, an art therapy practice working out to build a culture of acceptance and self‐expression.
+Trisha Lundin, LPC is an art therapist and owner of Healing Art Eau Claire, an art therapy practice working to build a culture of acceptance and self‐expression.
 Trisha has worked with individuals across the life‐span using art and imagery to find healing and wholeness in creativity following trauma and times of grief and loss.